Sports-related curses: FIFA Women's World Cup hosts' quarter-finals curse

-Since the first edition of the FIFA Women's World Cup in 1991, it is believed that a curse exist for every host country when they reached the quarter-finals of the FIFA Women's World Cup, with five out of six hosts failed in the last eight, except for the United States (which hosted the 1999 and 2003 editions and also the most successful one).
+Since the first edition of the FIFA Women's World Cup in 1991, it is believed that a curse exists for every host country when they reached the quarter-finals of the FIFA Women's World Cup, with five out of eight hosts failed in the last eight, except for the United States (which hosted the 1999 and 2003 editions and also the most successful one).
 This pattern began with China losing to Sweden in 1991, before losing again in the same stage to Norway in 2007.
 Sweden, as hosts of the 1995 tournament, lost to China after penalties.
 Germany, meanwhile, suffered the most shocking quarter-finals elimination by far, losing to Japan after extra times despite being the defending champions and hosts of the 2011 edition.
 Canada, hosts of the 2015 edition, fell to England in the same stage.
-Most recently, France, hosts of the 2019 edition, were eliminated by the United States in the last eight.
+France, hosts of the 2019 edition, were eliminated by the United States in the last eight.
+Recently, one of the two host nations of the 2023 edition, New Zealand, didn't even make it out of the group stage.

+The quarter-finals curse was finally broken by Australia, the other co-host nation at the 2023 tournament, on the penalty shootout (7–6) at the quarter-finals against France, the host nation at the previous tournament after an intense encounter.
+The Matildas went on to finish in 4th place, their best-ever run at the Women's World Cup.